-- 1. Unlike other classes, tennis shoes are acceptable footwear.
-Boots are also acceptable. - 2.
-ALL EXHIBITORS MUST WEAR ASTM/SEI APPROVED HEADGEAR. - 3.
+- 1. ALL EXHIBITORS MUST WEAR ASTM/SEI APPROVED HEADGEAR. - 2.
+Footwear: Tennis shoes (sneakers), plastic-based cleats (non-metal), or boots are acceptable - 3.
+Exhibitors may wear appropriate English or Western attire.
+Refer to clothing requirements within respective divisions.
+Polo shirts with western slacks, breeches/ jodhpur pants, or jeans are acceptable. - 4.
 Chain leads cannot go over the nose or through the mouth.
-All horses must be shown with a lead attached. - 4.
-The person showing a jumper cannot jump the obstacle with the horse. - 5.
+All horses must be shown with a lead attached. - 5.
+Whips not exceeding 48 inches in length including lash may be carried in jumping classes.
+Any whips exceeding 48 inches are not acceptable. - 6.
+The person showing a jumper cannot jump the obstacle with the horse. - 7.
 Course walk should be allowed if time permits.